saracoth/newdark-mods/README.md

 A controllable, movable light.
 Probably as close as Thief gets to a flashlight mod, considering the way the lighting engine works and the limitations related to that.

-For more information or to install this mod, check out the [Fairy Light](doc/Mod-FairyLight.md) documentation.
+For more information or to install this mod, check out the [doc/Mod-FairyLight.md](Fairy Light) documentation.

 ### Ghost Mode (Thief 1/Gold/2)

 Sample, simple mod that allows the player to toggle a status effect with some ghostly properties.

-For more information or to install this mod, check out the [Ghost Mode](doc/Mod-GhostMode.md) documentation.
+For more information or to install this mod, check out the [doc/Mod-GhostMode.md](Ghost Mode) documentation.

 ### Minion Summoner (Thief 1/Gold/2)

 Sample, simple mod that spawns minions on command.

-For more information or to install this mod, check out the [Minion Summoner](doc/Mod-MinionSummoner.md) documentation.
+For more information or to install this mod, check out the [doc/Mod-MinionSummoner.md](Minion Summoner) documentation.

 ### Radar (Thief 1/Gold/2)

 Makeshift "radar" effect that helps find nearby loot or other items of interest.
 Useful for tracking down those pesky little coins and other hard-to-spot items.

-For more information or to install this mod, check out the [Radar](doc/Mod-Radar.md) documentation.
+For more information or to install this mod, check out the [doc/Mod-Radar.md](Radar) documentation.

 ## Notes to Modders

-Some advice, background, and reasoning behind certain decisions can be found in [Modder Notes](doc/Modder Notes.md).
+Some advice, background, and reasoning behind certain decisions can be found in [doc/Modder Notes.md](Modder Notes).

 ## Licensing